 Multiple NSACFs may be deployed in a network.
-One NSACF may be responsible for one or more S-NSSAIs in a service area.
+If so, one NSACF may be responsible for one or more S-NSSAIs in a service area.
 Within a service area, one S-NSSAI is handled by one NSACF, which can be one NSACF instance or one NSACF Set.
 A PLMN may have one or more service areas.

-Each NSACF is configured with the maximum number of UEs per network slice and the maximum number of PDU Sessions per network slice which are allowed to be served by each network slice that is subject to NSAC.
+An NSACF is configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions per network slice which are allowed to be served by each network slice that is subject to NSAC.
+If multiple NSACFs are configured in a PLMN for a network slice, a NSACF is configured with a maximum number of UEs and/or a maximum number of PDU Sessions specific for the service area and the Network Slice.

-Subject to operator policy and national/regional regulations, the AMF may exempt from NSAC the network slices that the AMF has determined to include Emergency, Critical and Priority services (e.g. MCS, MPS).
+Subject to operator policy and national/regional regulations, the AMF may exempt UEs and the SMF may exempt PDU Sessions from NSAC when the UE and/or PDU Session is used for Emergency service, or for priority services (e.g. MPS, MCX).

-When the Registration Type indicates Emergency Registration or the establishment cause is associated with priority services (e.g. MPS, MCS), for the S-NSSAI to be subject to NSAC, or has been included in the Allowed NSSAI and is subject to NSAC, if the S-NSSAI is included in the Emergency Configuration Data, the AMF decides that the S-NSSAI may be exempt from NSAC.
+When the AMF receives a Registration Request for an Emergency Registration, or a Registration Request with an Establishment Cause indicating a priority service (e.g. MPS, MCX) or when the UE’s subscription data includes priority service subscription, the AMF may accept the UE request without applying NSAC, i.e., the AMF triggers the NSAC procedure, but the AMF ignores the response from the NSACF.

-When the emergency PDU Session is requested to be established or a priority header is received from the AMF during PDU Session establishment, if the S-NSSAI is subject to NSAC, the SMF decides that NSAC may be skipped for the S-NSSAI.
-When NSAC is exempted for the S-NSSAI, the AMF and the SMF skip the corresponding NSAC procedure for the S-NSSAI, i.e. this UE (respectively PDU Session) is not counted towards the maximum number of UEs (respectively PDU Sessions).
+When the SMF receives a PDU Session Establishment Request for an emergency PDU Session or a PDU Session Establishment Request with a priority header, the SMF may accept the PDU Session Establishment Request without applying NSAC, i.e., the SMF triggers the NSAC procedure, but the SMF ignores the response from the NSACF.

+Alternatively, when NSAC is exempted for the UE or PDU Session, the AMF and the SMF skip the corresponding NSAC procedure, i.e., this UE (respectively PDU Session) is not counted towards the maximum number of UEs (respectively PDU Sessions).

 5.15.11.1 Maximum number of UEs per network slice admission control

-The NSACF controls (i.e. increase or decrease) the current number of UEs registered for a network slice so that it does not exceed the maximum number of UEs allowed to register with that network slice.
+The NSACF keeps track of the current number of UEs registered for a network slice so that it can ensure it does not exceed the maximum number of UEs allowed to register with the network slice.
 The NSACF also maintains a list of UE IDs registered with a network slice that is subject to NSAC.
-When the current number of UEs registered with a network slice is to be increased, the NSACF first checks whether the UE Identity is already in the list of UEs registered with that network slice and if not, it checks whether the maximum number of UEs per network slice for that network slice has already been reached.
+When an event related to a UE causes the current number of UEs registered with a network slice to increase, the NSACF first checks whether the UE Identity is already in the list of UEs registered with that network slice.
+If not, the NSACF checks whether the maximum number of UEs per network slice for that network slice has already been reached and if it has, the NSACF applies admission control policies.